nuxarch/polyDrive/README.md

 # polyDrive
- this is a code for controlling bldc motor using simpleFOC
+this is a code for controlling bldc motor using simpleFOC for 360Watt power this this connection to use:
+1.
+2.